ioccc-src/winner/1994/weisberg/README.md

     make all
 ```

-There is an alternate version that uses more memory.
-See [alternate
+There is an alternate build (same code, alternate build) that uses more memory.
-code](#alternate-code) below for more details.
+See [Alternate code](#alternate-code) below for more details.

 ## To use: